 Egg and asparagus make for a dream combination.
 We can't resist dipping the spears into a gorgeous oozy egg yolk.

-Get the recipe: Griddled asparagus, sweet potato and poached egg recipe
+Get the recipe: Griddled asparagus, sweet potato, and poached egg (opens in new tab)

-This fresh dish makes the most of two of springs best harvests: asparagus and new potatoes.
+This fresh dish makes the most of two of the spring seasons' best harvests: asparagus and new potatoes.

 For a special treat, we love to serve these dippy asparagus spears wrapped in Parma ham with a pre-dinner aperitif